-TGGS is headed by the TGGS Council, established on June 9, 2008, as its supervisory body which ensures the autonomy of TGGS.
-The TGGS Council is equally driven by its two partners with a balanced Thai-German representation from the TGGS network of industry, industry associations and government organizations.
+TGGS is headed by the TGGS Advisory Board (formerly known as TGGS Council), established on June 9, 2008, as its supervisory body which ensures the autonomy of TGGS.
+The TGGS Advisory Board is equally driven by its two partners with a balanced Thai-German representation from the TGGS network of industry, industry associations and government organizations.

 In the Administrative Board of Management, Prof. Dr.-Ing.
 Nisai Fuengwarodsakul is the TGGS Dean, Assoc.
 Prof. Dr. h. c.
-Banleng Sornil is the TGGS Advisory to TGGS Dean, Asst.
-Prof. Dr. Karuna Tuchinda is the TGGS Associate Dean for Research and Academic Services and Assoc.
-Prof. Dr. Tawiwan Kangsadan is the TGGS Associate Dean for Academic Affairs and Quality Management.
+Banleng Sornil is the TGGS Advisory to TGGS Dean, Assoc.
+Prof. Dr. Tawiwan Kangsadan is the TGGS Associate Dean for Academic Affairs and Quality Management, Asst.
+Prof. Dr. Karuna Tuchinda is the TGGS Associate Dean for Research and Academic Services, Dr. Ampol Likitchatchawankun is the Assistant to Dean for International, Students and Special Affairs and Dr. Sarinrat Sabua is the Head of TGGS Dean Office.